-- Deteriorating balance sheet; - Deteriorating profitability and/or material losses; - Creditor pressure and or poor account conduct; - Trading difficulties (e.g. loss of material contracts or suppliers); - Breach of covenants (typically repayment, rental income or LTV); - Loan repayment reversal; - Loan repayments are a minimum of 60 days past due; - Material reduction in value of security; or - Any other reason where the Bank considers that closer control is required.
+- Deteriorating balance sheet; - Deteriorating profitability and/or material losses; - Creditor pressure and/or poor account conduct; - Trading difficulties (e.g. loss of material contracts, suppliers, or personnel); - Breach of covenants (typically debt service, rental income, or LTV); - Loan repayment reversal; - Loan repayments that are a minimum of 60 days past due; - Material reduction in value of security; or - Any other reason where the Bank considers that closer control is required.